Geometry and Perception Guided Gaussians for Multiview-consistent 3D Generation from a Single Image: Introduction

-In this work, we propose a novel framework that seamlessly integrates geometry and perception priors to generate 3D objects from a single view, aiming to directly generating 3D consistent content while avoiding training or fine-turning additional neural networks at high computational and time costs.
-Our method adopts 3D Gaussian Splatting as its 3D representation and enhances it with the geometry and perception prior knowledge, merely involving optimizing the parameters of the Gaussians.
+In this work, we propose a novel framework that seamlessly integrates geometry and perception priors to generate 3D objects from a single view, aiming to directly generating 3D consistent content while avoiding training or fine-turning additional neural networks at high computational and time expense.
+Our method adopts 3D Gaussian Splatting as the 3D representation and enhances it with geometry and perception prior knowledge, merely involving optimizing the parameters of the Gaussians.
 We initialize three different Gaussian branches from the geometry prior, perception prior and Gaussian noise, aiming to integrate the advantages of different initializations.
 By leveraging the perception prior to augment the input image, we infuse the Gaussians with richer multiview information beyond that of the single input image.
-Compared with previous Gaussian-based single-image-to-3D methods \cite{tang2023dreamgaussian}, our approach leverages on broader prior knowledge to refine the Gaussians.
+The introduction of the additional multiview information effectively reduces multiview inconsistency.
+Compared with previous Gaussian-based single-view 3D generation methods \cite{tang2023dreamgaussian}, our approach leverages on broader prior knowledge to optimize the Gaussians.

-Further, our method integrates different types of prior knowledge to address their respective limitations, by refining 3D Gaussian Splattings through mutual interaction.
-Specifically, we expand the SDS method to co-SDS that introduces the images from different Gaussian branches, which enables modeling a more accurate image distribution at certain perspective.
-We also propose a reprojection-based method to exploit the discrepancy between the projected positions and the actual observed pixel locations in the rendered images from different Gaussian branches, further enhancing the consistency of generated results.
+Further, to improve the geometric details, we expand the SDS to a more stable version through directional constraint on its bias component for fine-grained prior distillation, eliminating blurry and oversaturated textures to some extent.
+We also propose a reprojection-based method to exploit the discrepancy between the projected positions and the actual observed pixel locations in the rendered images from different Gaussian branches, further enhancing the consistency of generated results, as illustrated in Fig.~\ref{fig:teaser}.
+In summary, our contributions are: